 Know your limits.

-A significant source of stress comes from taking on more than you can handle, either in terms of workload or your own abilities.
+A significant source of stress comes from taking on more than you can handle, either in workload or your own abilities.

 Knowing and respecting your limits necessitates some brutal self-reflection and an honest assessment of your strengths and weaknesses.